 OpenSRS offers an impressive lineup of SSL certificate products.

-We’ve received a few queries about SAN certificates and how they differ from wildcard certs.
-With that in mind, I’ve put together a quick reference guide here.
+We’ve received a few queries about Subject Alternative Name (SAN) certificates and how they differ from wildcard certs.
+With that in mind, we’ve put together a quick reference guide here.

 Let’s start with a basic look at both wildcard and SAN certs.

 SAN certificates allow for multiple fully qualified domain names to be protected using a single certificate.